 Once her internship was completed, Jacquelynne interviewed for and was eventually offered a six-month fellowship position for the same show she previously worked on, “Fault Lines.”
-Under her new role as a fellow at for the show, she worked on many new projects, while also having the chance to refine the skills she had developed in School and during her internship.
+Under her new role as a fellow for the show, she worked on many new projects, while also having the chance to refine the skills she had developed in School and during her internship.

 One of Jacquelynne’s main projects during her time as a fellow went into a documentary called, “The Ban.”
 The film, which Jacquelynne would end up receiving associate producer credit for, explored the effects of the Trump administration’s recent travel ban and told the story of one specific family who was directly impacted.
 It would also serve as one of the largest projects she was able to contribute to since graduating from the Robertson School in 2016.

 During production, Jacquelynne was responsible for background research and casting.
-As she was in the middle of her research, she discovered what would turn out to be a lynchpin of the story, illustrating the personal and human element of the documentary.
+As she was in the middle of her research, she discovered what would turn out to be a linchpin of the story, illustrating the personal and human element of the documentary.

 “A lot of people didn’t know what the travel ban meant because it was rolled out in a way that sort of confused a lot of people,” Jacquelynne said.
 “My job was to first, find people that were affected by the travel ban and willing to go on record and share their story with us.
 The second part of my job was to find accountability, making sure we represent the story as fairly as we could.”

 It wasn’t easy at first.
-A lot of people, due to the ban being so new, did not want to talk on record.
+A lot of people, due to the ban being so new, did not want to talk on the record.
 Eventually though--after a lot of social media searching and accountability measures-- Jacquelynne found a family with a story who were willing to go on record.

 It was the story of a separated child and a family--a world apart from one another and trying desperately to be reunited.
 The two-year-old child was in Michigan and had been separated from his parents in Iraq.
 He had been burned at a fire in a refugee camp and flown to the U.S. for treatment.
-His parents, who required visas to enter the U.S., were set to come be with the child in Michigan.
+His parents, who required visas to enter the U.S., were set to come to be with the child in Michigan.
 But when the time came to get the visas in January, they were turned away because of the travel ban.

 Jacquelynne also helped the film crew track down members of Congress that were willing to go on record about the ban.
-She found her main source in Pennsylvania Senator Lou Barletta (R.).
+She found her main source in Pennsylvania politician Lou Barletta (R.).
 The documentary aired in the third week of March.
 Aside from her work on “The Ban” during her fellowship at Al Jazeera, Jacquelynne also worked on eight additional films, receiving production assistant credit on each of them (listed below).

 With the recent work on “The Ban” behind her, Jacquelynne credited the Robertson School and VCU with helping her develop a creative sense in how she looks at making news documentaries.